KosinskiLab/AlphaPulldownSnakemake/README.md

 # Alphaabriss

-A snakemake pipeline for homo / heteromeric structure prediction.
+A snakemake pipeline for automated structure prediction using various backends.

-## 🛠 Installation
+## Installation

-1. **🐍 Snakemake**: An integral workflow management system.
+1. **Snakemake**: An integral workflow management system.

    ```bash
    pip install snakemake
    ```

-2. **📦 Singularity**: Containerization made simple.

-   We make use of singularity containers in this pipeline.
+2. **Singularity**: We make use of singularity containers in this pipeline.
 If you have not installed singularity, check the [official Singularity guide](https://sylabs.io/guides/latest/user-guide/quick_start.html#quick-installation-steps).

-3. **🔧 Cluster Setup**
+3. **Cluster Setup**

    In order to allow snakemake to interface with a compute cluster, we are going to use the [Snakemake-Profile for SLURM](https://github.com/Snakemake-Profiles/slurm).
 If you are not working on a SLURM cluster you can find profiles for different architectures [here](https://github.com/Snakemake-Profiles/slurm).
 The following will create a profile that can be used with snakemake and prompt you for some additional information.